7 things you didn’t know about CBD: fascinating facts from a CBD expert

 She has extensive expertise in the endocannabinoid system and pharmacology of medicinal cannabis (spanning from individual cannabinoids to full-spectrum extracts).
 Dilara now works as a science communicator and clinical research associate for Bod, CBII's exclusive partner, a cannabis-centric healthcare company, and the University of Sydney’s Lambert Initiative for Cannabinoid Therapeutics.
 She is passionate about making science accessible to everybody to help empower all minds.

-is Bod Australia?
+Who is Bod Australia?

 CBII have been working in partnership with Bod Australia and Swiss CBD producer Linnea to create our gold standard extract of CBD since our launch in December 2019.
 We're committed to providing the highest quality CBD through scientific research and exclusively selected partners.
 As leaders in the medicinal cannabis space, Bod are able to share their expertise with us to bring safe and innovative CBD products to the UK consumer market.
 Through Dilara, we aim to provide some much-needed education on CBD to our consumers.

-your most interesting facts about CBD?
+1. What are your most interesting facts about CBD?

 Dilara: One of the reasons why I think CBD is so interesting, and so popular, is how biologically versatile and diverse it is.
 It seems to have little effect in some people and be life-changing for others.